nextcloud/bookmarks/README.md

 ## Install
 ### One-click
 Install this app in the app store of your nextcloud instance (you must have administrator privileges).
+You will find it in the 'Organization' category.

 ### Manual install
 #### Dependencies